 Google ads are also seen on LinkedIn now (notice the right-hand top side)

 Twitter advertising on Linkedin

 LinkedIn and Facebook advertising on Google (ads in yellow)

-With rise of smart speakers like Amazon Echo, Google Home and Sonos one, voice search would continue to grow in 2019.
+With the rise of smart speakers like Amazon Echo, Google Home and Sonos one, voice search will continue to grow in 2019.
 Currently, most of the applications of voice search are towards local searches.
-It would also spread out for real life situations like shopping.
-It will also go by the fact around which company owns what.
-For instance, Amazon owns Echo and Amazon ecommerce, so people could really do shopping while ordering from Alexa.
-Since more than 50% of shopping-based searches in the US origin on amazon.com, Amazon would continue to lead this domain.
-For marketing, in this example, it means to be a listed product on Amazon, so people could order while talking to Alexa.
-Have voice search enabled on your website and do local SEO
+It will also expand to real-life situations like shopping.
+It will also go depending on which company owns what.
+For instance, Amazon owns Echo and Amazon eCommerce, so people can sho while ordering from Alexa.
+Since more than 50% of shopping-based searches in the US originate on amazon, they will continue to lead this domain.
+For marketing, in this example, it means to be a listed product on Amazon, so people can order while talking to Alexa.
+Enable voice search on your website and do local SEO.

 Slow Growth in Visual Search

-Google and Bing do offer visual search, it is not used as extensively as text-based search though!
-Last two years has been a challenge and a lot of players in this market were trying to figure out the accuracy levels from image search results as such.
-Pinterest, Amazon and eBay offer visual search too, along with a lot of small players like TinEye and picsearch.
-This domain would continue to see more niche players and will continue to grow.
-For marketing, having text, image alt tags, embedding visual search among apps, and building image libraries is a good way to get started.
-Upon advancements, advertising opportunities would slow grow in visual search as well.
+Google and Bing do offer visual search, although it is not used as extensively as text-based search.
+The last two years have been a challenge, and a lot of players in this market were trying to figure out the accuracy levels from image search results.
+Pinterest, Amazon, and eBay offer visual search, too, along with a lot of small players, like TinEye and picsearch.
+This domain will continue to see more niche players and will continue to grow.
+For marketing, having text and image alt tags, embedding visual search among apps, and building image libraries is a good way to get started.
+Upon advancements, advertising opportunities will slowly grow in visual search as well.